ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 2.11 Mappings of Registration Center and Device - Create/Read/Update/Delete
 #### A. Create a mapping record of Device and Center in Device-Center Mapping Masterdata DB
-Upon receiving a request to add a mapping of Device and Center with the input parameters (regcntr_id, device_id, and is_active) the system stores the Mapping of Device and Center in the DB
+Upon receiving a request to add a mapping of Device and Center with the input parameters (regcntr_id, device_id, and is_active), the system stores the Mapping of Device and Center in the DB
 1. Validates if all required input parameters have been received as listed below for each specific request
-* regcntr_id - character (10) – Mandatory(refers to a Registration Center stored in Registration Center)
+* regcntr_id - character (10) – Mandatory (refers to a Registration Center stored in Registration Center)
-* device_id - character (36) – Mandatory(refers to a Device stored in Device Masterdata)
+* device_id - character (36) – Mandatory (refers to a Device stored in Device Masterdata)
 * is_active - boolean - Mandatory
 2. Responds with the Device Id and Center ID for the mapping of Device and Center created successfully
 1. The component restricts the bulk creation of Master Data